Our Trustees bring a wealth of knowledge and wide-ranging experience to the Trust.

 He is a board member of the Local Nature Partnership for Greater Manchester.
 Philip contributes to degree programmes in Wildlife and Practical Conservation, Wildlife Documentary Film Production and Urban Ecologies.
 His main research interest lies in the field of social-ecological systems.

-Edwin Booth – Patron
+Edwin Booth CBE – Patron

 Dame Caroline Swift - Patron

-Baroness Williams Of Trafford – Honorary Vice President
+Baroness Williams of Trafford – Honorary Vice President